Kayn-Pleiades/Team-Profile-Generator/README.md

 ### Commit 5: Employee
 Now, using the guildlines from the instructions, I will build the employee class file and its test.
 The test passes!
 So next will to be to extend it to the other classes.

+### Commit 6: Manager
+I wrote a test for the Manager class, extended the Employee class into the Manager class, and tested that it works.

 ## Credits